 How to Serve Red Cabbage Slaw

-Serve this slaw on tacos.
+- Serve this slaw on tacos.
 Tacos like street, beef, chicken, pork, Asian, Korean, and Mexican tacos all taste great with this recipe.

-Try it on a crab cake sandwich!
+- Try this simple cabbage slaw on a crab cake sandwich!

-Serve it with smoked chicken or a BBQ chicken bowl.
+- Serve it with smoked chicken or a BBQ chicken bowl.

 Expert Tips